LuisMM24/LuisMM24/README.md

 ### 🧐 More About Me:

-- 🚀 I’m currently working at <a href="https://www.mvst.co/home">MVST</a>
+- 🚀 Currently working at <a href="https://www.mvst.co/home">MVST</a>
 - 👀 I’m interested in everything related with technology and videogames!
-- 🌱 I’m currently learning about ReactJS and Javascript world!
+- 🌱 I’m currently learning about React Native and mobile development world!
-- 📫 How to reach me luismateo2416@gmail.com or visit my <a href="https://www.linkedin.com/in/luis-molina-mateo/">LinkedIn</a>
+- 📫 You can reach me at luismateo2416@gmail.com or visit my <a href="https://www.linkedin.com/in/luis-molina-mateo/">LinkedIn</a>

 <br>